mtoles/BeNYfits-ProADA/analysis/tmp.md

 thinking of asking for a break from the relationship because losing respect

-I discussed the weed and sex issue with my boyfriend, expressing my feelings about how his constant state of being stoned affects our intimacy and synchronization during sex.
-I explained that it sometimes feels like he's more engaged with acting out a scenario rather than being present with me, and that his behavior becomes too rough and impersonal.
-He seemed surprised by my concerns and promised not to smoke so that we could be on the same mental state.
-However, he ended up smoking again shortly after our conversation.
+I discussed the weed and sex issue with my boyfriend, expressing my feelings that his constant state of being stoned affects our intimacy and synchronization during sex.
+I mentioned that it feels like he's more trying to act out a porn movie with a stranger rather than being engaged with me, and that he becomes too rough and impersonal when he's stoned.

 Instructions: Based on the entire document, what steps has the person taken to communicate their concerns about their boyfriend's increasing marijuana use and its impact on their relationship, and what is their proposed solution if the issue persists?